Code-Institute-Submissions/GurraT-LittleS/README.md

 3. Links were tested in enlarge mode of the webbrowser
 4. Buttons were tested in enlarge mode of the webbrowser
 5. Accordion were tested in enlarge mode of webbrowser
+6. Tested that links with telephone number opens in default telephone app and that links with email adress opens in default email app
+7. Tested that contact form at my pages is possible to fill in eventhough not activitated
-6. The code was pushed to GitHub and deployed
+8. The code was pushed to GitHub and deployed
-7. The deployed code was tested on mobile devices (iphone, Samsung devices) in accordance with step 3-6
+9. The deployed code was tested on mobile devices (iphone, Samsung devices) in accordance with step 3-7
-8. As a final step the code was tested in accordance with step 3-6 on Microsoft edge webbrowser
+10. As a final step the code was tested in accordance with step 3-6 on Microsoft edge webbrowser

 ### Fixed Bugs